 S.J.
 Higbee: Bohacz manages to provide a gripping plot with plenty of twists and turns that kept up the tension right to the very end.
 Bohacz has aimed very high with this techie yarn about why we are here and what might happen next – and even if techno-thrillers aren’t normally your favorite genre, give this book a go.
 I’m betting that you’ll still be thinking about it when some of your favorite authors have faded into the furniture.

-Michael Smith is a true man of science, though Smith is not his real name.
-He is a Berkeley professor of anthropology and archeology who is about to receive his 15 minutes of fame.
-For his entire life he has been obsessed with seeking that one great find that changes history as we know it.
-After terrible hardship, he has unearthed something impossibly ancient for which he has been searching, but it is also something for which he has no more comprehension than ant has for the sole of a boot.
-Holding onto this discovery may cost him everything and everyone he loves.
+After decades of work and ridicule, Dylan has finally located the impossibly ancient archeological site for which he has been searching, but this discovery is also something for which he has no more comprehension than an ant has for the sole of a boot.
+Holding onto this discovery will cost him everything and everyone he loves.

 Civilization marks a return to my AI/Cyber techno-thriller writer’s roots and the roots of my two prior bestsellers.
 It is a contemporary techno-thriller.
 The themes are biocentrism, transhumanism, ancient technology, artificial reincarnation. conspiracy, and the power of opposites when they come together to form a whole.
 This is not a story of Atlantis or some other wondrous mythological place.
 This is a realistic story about human evolution, cycles of global destruction, and science instead of magic.

 Here is a sneak peek at the first chapter of Civilization (PDF).

 I finished the first draft on April 15, 2023 and just completed the final polishing pass.